Texas A&M College of Dentistry

 The tuition and fees for the student in the College of Dentistry are recommended by the administration and are approved by the Board of Regents and may be adjusted as economic conditions warrant.

-Tuition refund guideline: Tuition refund guideline is available on request and is published in our catalog.
+(Tuition refund guideline is available on request and is published in our catalog.)

 For a complete listing of tuition and fees, see the Health Science Center Catalog available on TAMU the web site.

-To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office please visit their webpage http://www.tamhsc.edu/education/finaid/cost-of-attendance.html and select Texas A&M College of Dentistry.
+To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office please visit the website https://financialaid.tamu.edu/Professional/Cost-of-Attendance#0-DentalStudents and select College of Dentistry.

 Students are discouraged from holding any outside employment which may be detrimental to the pursuit of their education.
 In no case may a student accept a position which conflicts with regularly scheduled school hours.
 When scholastic progress is questionable, students may be asked to discontinue outside work.